nychealth/monkeypox-data/README.md

 ***

 ### totals/
-This folder contains files with cumulative totals since the start of the Monkeypox (Orthopoxvirus) virus in New York City (NYC), which the Health Department defines as the diagnosis of the first confirmed monkeypox case on May 19, 2022.
+This folder contains files with cumulative totals since the start of the mpox virus in New York City (NYC), which the Health Department defines as the diagnosis of the first confirmed mpox case on May 19, 2022.
 The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of diagnosis and date of report.
 See this folder’s Readme for a detailed description of its contents.

 ### trends/
 This folder contains files with daily data shown across time.
 Note that these trend data are published by date of diagnosis, not by date of report.
 The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of diagnosis and date of report.
 See this folder’s Readme for a detailed description of its contents.